Review of the QCD sum rules for exotic states: type tetraquark states

 or

 to study it with the QCD sum rules \cite{WangZG-Xicc-penta-EPJC-2018}.
-The observation of the doubly charmed baryon state $\Xi_{cc}^{++}$ has led a renaissance in the doubly heavy tetraquark spectroscopy \cite{Karliner-cc-tetra-2017-PRL,Eichten-cc-tetra-2017-PRL}.
-For a $QQ\bar{q}\bar{q}^\prime$ system, if the two $Q$-quarks are in long separation, the gluon exchange force between them would be screened by the two $\bar{q}$-quarks, then a loosely $Q\bar{q}-Q\bar{q}^\prime$ type bound state is formed.
-If the two $Q$ quarks are in short separation, the $QQ$ pair forms a compact point-like color source in heavy quark limit, and attracts a $\bar{q}\bar{q}^\prime$ pair, which serves as another compact point-like color source, then an exotic $QQ-\bar{q}\bar{q}^\prime$ type tetraquark state is formed.
-The existence and stability of the $QQ\bar{q}\bar{q}^\prime$ tetraquark states have been extensively discussed in early literatures based on the potential models \cite{JMRichard-QQqq-PRD-1982,JMRichard-QQqq-ZPC-1993} and heavy quark symmetry \cite{Manohar-QQqq-NPB-1993},
+The observation of the doubly-charmed baryon state $\Xi_{cc}^{++}$ has led to a renaissance on the doubly-heavy tetraquark spectroscopy \cite{Karliner-cc-tetra-2017-PRL,Eichten-cc-tetra-2017-PRL,QinQin-cc-tetra-2021-CPC}.
+For a $QQ\bar{q}\bar{q}^\prime$ system, if the two $Q$-quarks are in long separation, the gluon exchange induced force between them would be screened by the two $\bar{q}$-quarks, then a loosely $Q\bar{q}-Q\bar{q}^\prime$ type bound state is formed.
+If the two $Q$-quarks are in short separation, the $QQ$ pair forms a compact point-like color source in heavy quark limit, and attracts a $\bar{q}\bar{q}^\prime$ pair, which serves as another compact point-like color source, then an exotic $QQ-\bar{q}\bar{q}^\prime$ type tetraquark state is formed.
+The existence and stability of the $QQ\bar{q}\bar{q}^\prime$ tetraquark states have been extensively discussed in early literatures based on the potential models \cite{JMRichard-QQqq-PRD-1982,Heller-QQqq-PRD-1987,Carlson-QQqq-PRD-1988, JMRichard-QQqq-ZPC-1986,Stancu-QQqq-PRD-1998, Czarnecki-QQqq-PLB-2018} and heavy quark symmetry \cite{Manohar-QQqq-NPB-1993}.

 In Ref.\cite{WZG-QQ-tetra-APPB-2018}, we choose the currents $J_\mu(x)$ and $\eta_\mu(x)$ to study the doubly heavy tetraquark states with the $J^{P}=1^+$, where